Recently, USA Today reported a story called “Banks, Bitcoin, bond funds: Where is your money safe in an era of cyberattacks?”

 - Make sure all sensitive accounts and services are protected by strong 2FA.
 Using products like Authy or Google Authenticator will mean that a fraudster will have to physically have control of your phone (not just a ported number) to get access to your passwords.

 - Create multiple email addresses and use burner phone numbers when setting up sensitive accounts such as bank and crypto services.
 Make sure you don’t circulate these other emails and phone numbers and only use them for account sign-in.

 - Make sure you subscribe to enhanced authentication (different carriers have different policies) that require additional identification before someone can access your online phone account to port your phone.
 For example, you can ask a certain carrier to only allow porting of devices in a retail store.
 Other carriers provide 2FA via mobile phone for any types of changes if you select enhanced authentication.
 That way, a hacker can’t port your device unless they have your physical device in the first place.

 5.Use a virtual phone number that has strong authentication and 2FA that does not use SMS.

 6.Don’t let any third party know details when they are helping transition your old device to a new device.
 Many SIM hacks are conducted by company insiders who use personal details to port your device.

 SIM hacks are only becoming more common.
-People using their mobile phone number as a key piece of security information in combination with the fact that more and more valuable assets (like crypto) are being stored in digital domains, is providing the perfect conditions for fraud and theft.
+People using their mobile phone number as a key piece of security information in combination with the fact that more and more valuable assets (like crypto) are being stored in digital domains, which is providing the perfect conditions for fraud and theft.